ylvao/mrchem/doc/users/user_inp.rst

 WaveFunction
 ------------

-Here we give the wavefunction method and whether we run spin restricted (alpha and beta spins are forced to occupy the same spatial orbitals) or not (method must be specified, otherwise defaults are shown):
+Here we give the wavefunction method, environment used (for solvent models) and whether we run spin restricted (alpha and beta spins are forced to occupy the same spatial orbitals) or not (method must be specified, otherwise defaults are shown):